-To clarify: a rider born in 2006 can compete in U11, U15, U19 or Open categories, or a rider born in 1998 can compete in U19 or Open.
+To clarify: a rider born in 2007 can compete in U11, U15, U19 or Open categories, or a rider born in 1999 can compete in U19 or Open.
 It is the same for +30 and +40: a rider born in 1968 can choose to compete in +40, +30 or Open.

 - 4.2 The Cable Wakeboard World Council will ensure that all riders' passports are checked for verification of age. - 4.3 U11 categories will only be used for the national level events and rankings.
-Only riders born in 2006 or before can take part at International Titled events (Confederation or World Championships).
-This means riders born in 2007 or later can't take part at any international events.
-A rider born in 2006 can start in U11 at national events, but international events don't include U11, so he can start in a higher category, if entry requirements are met. - 4.4 For Titled events there will be a minimum of 6 riders required to open a category, with the exception of +30 Ladies, +40 Men and Ladies where 4 riders are required.
+Only riders born in 2008 or before can take part at International events.
+This means riders born in 2008 or later can't take part at any international events.

+A rider born in 2008 can start in U11 at national events, but Under 11's cannot compete in any INTERNATIONAL EVENT. (they must have reached their 11th Birthday to compete.

+4.4 For International Titled events there will be a minimum of 6 riders required to open a category, with the exception of +30 Ladies, +40 Men and Ladies & Junior Wakeskate where 4 riders are required.
 In both cases, at least three different nationalities will be required to open a category.
-The

-- Organizer will inform all participating Federations as soon as feasibly possible if there are insufficient riders within a category. - 4.5 For all other international events, there will be a minimum of 3 riders required to open a category. - 4.6 For all international events, there will be only Junior and Open Categories in Wakeskate and only Open category in Seated. - 4.7 Double starts at one competition are not allowed.
-Starting in one wakeboard and one wakeskate category at one competition is not considered as double start, but higher entry fees could be charged as decided by the relevant Council.
+- the Organizer will inform all participating Federations as soon as feasibly possible if there are insufficient riders within a category. - 4.5 For all other international events, there will be a minimum of 3 riders required to open an age category.

+Open Categories are not AGE related. - 4.6 For all international events, there will be only Junior and Open Categories in Wakeskate and only Open category in Seated. - 4.7 Double starts at one competition are not allowed.
+Starting in wakeboard and one wakeskate is not classed as a double start.
+A site can register two competitions to run concurrently - For the Seated Category, there must be at least two riders to open the category.
+To open both Men and Women categories, there must be at least two riders in each